CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/ORP.2 Personal.md

 #### ORP.2.A1 Regulated training of new employees [supervisors]

-The personnel department and the supervisor MUST ensure that new employees incorporated at the beginning of their employment in their new tasks and be informed about existing regulations, practices and procedures.
+The HR department and supervisors MUST ensure that new employees become familiar with their new responsibilities at the beginning of their employment and are informed about existing regulations, practices and procedures.
 Here, a checklist SHOULD be supportive.

 For the regular training of new employees, they MUST be made aware of existing regulations and instructions for information security.
 All employees MUST be informed about information security regulations, their changes and their specific impact on a business process or work environment.

 All employees MUST be explicitly required to comply with applicable laws, regulations and internal regulations.
-In addition, all employees MUST be noted that all information obtained during the work are intended solely for internal use, as long as they are not marked otherwise.
+In addition, all employees MUST be advised that all information received during the work is for internal use only, unless otherwise indicated.

-#### ORP.2.A2 Regulated procedure for the departure of employees [supervisors, IT operations]Before the departure of an employee, a timely briefing of the successor MUST be carried out, ideally by the departing employee.
+#### ORP.2.A2 Regulated procedure for the departure of employees [supervisors, IT operations]
+Before the departure of an employee, a timely briefing of the successor MUST be carried out, ideally by the departing employee.
 If a direct handover is not possible, a detailed documentation MUST be prepared by the departing employee.
 In addition, any outgoing employees MUST be required to collect all documents, keys, equipment, and IDs and access privileges received as part of their duties.

 The IT administration must also ensure that former employees are deprived of all access rights to IT systems or that they are adjusted when tasks change.

 Before the adoption MUST again be made explicit on confidentiality obligations.

 Furthermore, emergency and other schedules MUST be updated.
-All affected entities within the institution, such as the security personnel, MUST also be informed of the employee's departure.
+All affected entities within the institution, such as the security staff, MUST also be informed of the employee's departure.
 In order to handle all activities that accompany the departure of employees in a regulated manner, the setting and the processing of a checklist SHOULD be helpful in a similar way to the attitude here.

 #### ORP.2.A3 Representation Rules [Supervisors]